 Sagrada Familia basilica, March 12th 2020

-The last piece I shared was a not so discreet condemnation of capitalism/consumerism from when I worked for the office of a novelty item manufacturer, as was a companion piece that was meant to follow it (The Plague of Plastic Flamingos and the Most Darling Landfill You Ever Did See), but I never made public.
+The last piece I shared was a not so discreet condemnation of capitalism/consumerism from when I worked for the office of a novelty item manufacturer.
+I wrote a companion piece that was meant to follow it (The Plague of Plastic Flamingos and the Most Darling Landfill You Ever Did See), but I never made it public.
 Do I think I still might?
 Sure.
 But it’s been a year and a half since I first wrote it so… meh.
-Then why bother mentioning it?
-I don’t know.

 God, it’s hard being depressed.